"I don't have to work long hours and the salary isn't bad" was rejected but I think it's fine

 Duo needd better translations.
 Trying to figure out the sentence when using the word bank is a series of attempts to find the least awkward phrasing.

 My working hours isn't long and the salary isn't bad - why isn't this acceptable

-I wrote "my work hours are not long nor the salary is bad" and it wasn't accepted
+"my work hours are not long, my salary also isn't bad" should be accepted

 Did anyone else interpret the 1st part as meaning "I haven't been working at the company for very long"?
 I think the Chinese is a little ambiguous.

 That would be "我在这公司工作不久。" Very different way of saying it.